Holland Tunnel: Materials and dimensions

+Traffic

 The volume of traffic going through the Holland Tunnel has remained steady despite tight restrictions on eastbound traffic in response to the September 11 attacks, including a ban on commercial traffic entering New York City put in place after an August 2004 threat.
 Aside from a sharp decline immediately following the September 11 attacks, the number of vehicles using the Holland Tunnel in either direction daily steadily declined from a peak of 103,020 daily vehicles in 1999 to 89,792 vehicles in 2016.
 As of 2017, the eastbound direction of the Holland Tunnel was used by 14,871,543 vehicles annually.

-The Holland Tunnel was designed by Clifford Milburn Holland, the project's chief engineer, who died in October 1924, before it was completed.
-He was succeeded by Milton Harvey Freeman, who died less than a year after Holland did.
-Ole Singstad then oversaw the completion of the tunnel.
-The tunnel was designated a National Historic Civil and Mechanical Engineering Landmark in 1982 and a National Historic Landmark in 1993.

-Emergency services at the Holland Tunnel are provided by the Port Authority's Tunnel and Bridge Agents, who are stationed at the Port Authority's crossings.

 Ventilation

 The Holland Tunnel was the first mechanically ventilated underwater vehicular tunnel in the world.
 It contains a system of vents that run transverse, or perpendicular, to the tubes.
 Each side of the Hudson River has two ventilation shaft buildings: one on land, and one in the river approximately 1000 ft from the respective shoreline.
 All of the ventilation buildings have buff brick facades with steel and reinforced-concrete frames.

 The shafts within the river rise 107 ft above mean high water.
 Their supporting piers descend 45 ft, of which 40 ft are underwater and 5 ft are embedded in the riverbed.
 The river shafts double as emergency exits by way of shipping piers that connected each ventilation shaft to the shoreline.
 The New York Land Ventilation Tower, a five-story building with a trapezoidal footprint, is 122 ft tall.
 The New Jersey Land Ventilation Tower is a four-story, 84 ft building with a rectangular perimeter.

 The four ventilation towers contain a combined 84 fans.
 Of these, 42 are intake fans with varying capacities from 84000 to 218000 ft3 per minute.
 The other 42 are exhaust fans, which can blow between 87500 and 227000 ft3 per minute.
+Exhaust ducts are located at the corners of the ventilation towers, while supply ducts are in the central portion.
+Compartments housing exhaust fans are positioned near the corners under the exhaust stacks, with the central portions of the fan floors free for intake fans, and the central section of each outer wall for air intakes.
 At the time of the tunnel's construction, two-thirds of the 84 fans were being used regularly, while the other fans were reserved for emergency use.
 The fans blow fresh air into ducts, which provide air intake to the tunnel via openings at the tubes' curbside.
 The ceiling contains slits, which are used to exhaust air.
 The fans can replace all of the air inside the tunnel every 90 seconds.
 A forced ventilation system is essential because of the poisonous carbon monoxide component of automobile exhaust, which constituted a far greater percentage of exhaust gases before catalytic converters became prevalent.